Selling Wine and Spirits: The Art of Pairing Bottles with Personality Types

 The Intersection of Personality and Preference

-Personality styles have been an indispensable tool for figuring out what kind of presentation to use to connect with customers for decades.
-This tool, however, is only half the equation.
+For decades, personality styles have been an indispensable tool for determining what kind of presentation to use to connect with customers.
+However, this tool is only half the equation.
 To turn the casual browser into a satisfied customer, specialty retailers must apply an understanding of personality styles to their product knowledge.

-While there are four personality styles that apply well to retail, the Driver, the Analytical, the Expressive, and the Amiable, we’ll focus on two that are opposites.
+While four personality styles apply well to retail, the Driver, the Analytical, the Expressive, and the Amiable, we’ll focus on two that are opposites.
 Find yours in the quiz below.

 The Driver

 The Driver personality style is characterized by the desire for control and efficiency.
-They appreciate direct, results-oriented communication.
-These individuals want to avoid being bogged down with small talk or excessive details.
+They appreciate direct, results-oriented communication and want to avoid being bogged down with small talk or excessive details.
 A salesperson going on about pretty pictures or personal stories of growers can be a turn-off.
-When dealing with Drivers, it's about getting straight to the point; WIFM- what’s in it for me.
+When dealing with Drivers, it's about getting straight to the point—WIFM—what’s in it for me.

 You could suggest wines like Bordeaux, Brunello, and Burgundy—the stalwarts of the wine world—to them.
 These wines command respect and offer the kind of assuredness that Drivers seek.
-Yet, to add real value, you could suggest to them lesser-known but equally complex and high-status wines such as a robust Rioja or a bold Barolo.
+Yet, to add real value, you could suggest lesser-known but equally complex and high-status wines such as a robust Rioja or a bold Barolo to.
 Remember Driver personalities believe in buying the best, not the best deal.

 The Amiable

-To truly engage an Amiable, however, you might suggest wines with a story behind them—a family-run vineyard or an environmentally-friendly winemaker.
+To truly engage an Amiable, however, you might suggest wines with a story behind them—a family-run vineyard or an environmentally friendly winemaker.
 This added narrative helps to foster connection and will likely resonate with Amiable's inherent values.
-But not everyone wants to know the grapes were picked under the Harvest Moon by virgins in the south of France on a family farm run by two lepers.
+But not everyone wants to know that the grapes were picked under the Harvest Moon by virgins in the south of France on a family farm run by two lepers.

 Your Sales Process: The Path to Discovery